-PCS shall have the responsibility to identify, refer, and work cooperatively in locating PCS students who have or may have exceptional needs that qualify them to receive special education services, which will occur through the SST process.
-Generally, referral for special education evaluation only happens after reasonable classroom interventions have been tried for a period of time without success and when it has been determined that the cause of the problem(s) cannot be resolved without special education services.
-Possible exceptions to this protocol would be seriously disabled students for whom the SST process would delay obviously needed special education services.
-The District shall provide PCS with any assistance that it generally provides other schools of the District in the identification and referral processes.
-Parent notification and request for special education testing and evaluation will trigger legal timelines, and PCS will follow all legal and District mandates for a timely response.
+MHS shall have the responsibility to identify, refer, and work cooperatively with the District in locating MHS students who have or may have exceptional needs that qualify them to receive special education services.
+The District shall provide MHS with any assistance that it generally provides other schools of the District in the identification and referral processes, including problem solving plans, student teams, and other intervention efforts.
+Parent requests for special education assessment will trigger legal timelines, and MHS will follow all legal and District mandates for a timely response.
 Parents will be informed that special education and related services are provided at no cost to them.

-The District will ensure that PCS is provided with notification and relevant files of all students who have an existing IEP and who are transferring to PCS from a District school.
+The District will ensure that MHS is provided with notification and relevant files of all students who have an existing IEP and who are transferring to MHS from a District school upon request.